PublicMapping/districtbuilder/deployment/configure_pgadmin.md

 Return to the AWS management console &#8594; All Services &#8594; EC2 &#8594; Instances (left sidebar) &#8594; select the Staging Bastion.
 Copy and paste the bastion's public IPv4 address as your tunnel host.
 Note: If you don't see environment name in your instance table, click on the gear icon to the right and add "environment" as a tag column.

 _Username_<br>
-Username is ec2-user.
+Username is `ec2-user`.

 _Authentication_<br>
 Select "Identity File".
 To find this file, connect to the VPN and navigate to the following location on the fileshare: `fileshare.internal.azavea.com/company/documents_systems_admin/marriagez-rings/DistrictBuilder/AWS`.
 Note: on MacOS, the documents_systems_admin folder may be hidden.
 To show hidden files, press and hold Command + shift + dot.

-From the fileshare location, save the `districtbuilder-stg.pem` file to somewhere PG Admin can be configured to find it but outside of the project directory, such as the `.ssh` folder in your user folder.
+From the fileshare location, save the `districtbuilder-stg.pem` file to somewhere PG Admin can be configured to find it, such as the `.ssh` folder in your home folder.
 Then return to PG Admin and use the file browser popup to find it.

 ---